423-502. Apprentice Maintenance Fund. (1 Credit)

 Learn universally applicable techniques for interpreting mechanical and industrial drawings through the study of drawing standards, abbreviations, basic rules for dimensioning and various views.

 Develop skills as an apprentice in areas such as metallurgy, machine operation and machine repair.

-The purpose of this course is to educate apprentices in the areas of basic ferrous metallurgy and the properties of metals.
-Apprentices will review both destructive and non-destructive testing of metals.
-Although the emphasis of the course will be on basic ferrous metallurgy; the course will briefly cover the properties of cast irons, stainless steels, and aluminum.
+Explore basic ferrous metallurgy and the properties of metals.
+Review both destructive and non-destructive testing of metals, and briefly investigate the properties of cast irons, stainless steels and aluminum.

-This course is designed to provide apprentices with knowledge and applications of machine tool safety, processes, operation, precision measurement and cutting conditions.
-The student will be required to produce a number of acceptable piece parts from standard blueprints.
+Gain knowledge and skills in machine tool safety, processes, operation, precision measurement and cutting conditions.
+Produce several acceptable piece parts from standard blueprints.

-The apprentice will learn the latest technology to safely rig, hoist and set in place equipment as well as learn the fundamentals of alignment, bearing failure and installation.
+Learn the latest technology to safely rig, hoist and set in place equipment, and explore the fundamentals of alignment, bearing failure and installation.

-The apprentice will gain knowledge to safely install, repair, and maintain centrifugal pumps, piping systems as well as current lubrication procedures.
+Learn to safely install, repair and maintain centrifugal pumps and piping systems.
+Practice current lubrication procedures.

 423-520.
 Maint Mill IV.
 (2 Credits)

 Develop skills as an apprentice needed in vibration analysis and other preventive maintenance techniques.